shekelyan/weightedjoinsampling/readme.txt

+Note: We use for experiments a dedicated machine with an Intel(R) Xeon(R) W-2145 CPU @ 3.70GHz with 16 cores and 512GB RAM, but only a single core is used.

 1.)
 PREPARE THE DATASETS

 TPC-H: The TPC-H benchmark can be downloaded from http://tpc.org and has to be run to generate the csv files.